felix-lang/felix/doc/articles/unique.rst

 a rich, kitchen sink of methods that covered as much as experience showed was required.

-The second method was to provide an cheat method that did actually expose the underlying pointer.
+The second method was to provide a cheat method that did actually expose the underlying pointer.

 Copying